vapor/docs/3.0/docs/fluent/migrations.md

 Each database has it's own unique data types, so refer to your database's documentation for more information.

-Learn more about creating, updating, and deleting schemas in [Fluent &rarr; Schema Builder](../schema-builder).
+!!! danger
+    fixme: links to db's data types

-#### Revert
+#### Deleting a Schema

 Each migration should also include a method for _reverting_ the changes it makes.
 It is used when you boot your app with the `--revert` option.

 For a migration that creates a table in the database, the reversion is quite simple: delete the table.

-To implement `revert` for our model, we can use our database's static `delete(...)` method to indicate that we would like to delete the schema a schema.
+To implement `revert` for our model, we can use our database's static `delete(...)` method to indicate that we would like to delete the schema.

 ```swift
 import Fluent<#Database#>